johnfritzel/johnfritzel/README.md

 <br />

 ## 🌱 Projects
+- [Spreadsheet SQL Mapper](https://github.com/johnfritzel/spreadsheet-sql-mapper): This Django API lets you upload spreadsheets (.xls or .xlsx only) and import their data into your database.
+It checks for:
+  - Valid file formats (xls/xlsx)
+  - Empty files
+  - Blank cells within the spreadsheet
+  <p>If the table you specify doesn't exist, the API creates it automatically.
+Then, it imports the data from the spreadsheet.</p>

 - [CRM Application](https://github.com/johnfritzel/crm-application): A Customer Relationship Management (CRM) application built using Django for the backend and Bootstrap and JavaScript for the frontend.
 It provides a user-friendly interface for managing customer data and interactions.